cert-manager/website/content/docs/tutorials/venafi/venafi.md

   namespace: demo
 spec:
   venafi:
-    zone: "Default" # Set this to the Venafi policy zone you want to use
+    zone: 'Default' # Set this to the Venafi policy zone you want to use
     tpp:
       url: https://venafi-tpp.example.com/vedsdk # Change this to the URL of your TPP instance
       caBundle: